 (FAC) to continue assessing all district programs, and prioritize needs utilizing the three guiding lenses of the Strategic Plan

-, student data, and State of the School Reviews (SOSR).
+, student data, and Instructional Reviews.
 The FAC comprises seven community members, four students, three bargaining groups, three principals, and three cabinet members.